CANNABINOIDS, FLAVONOIDS, TERPENES & CHLOROPHYLL

 The connection between man and his search for drugs in nature dates from the far past, of which there is ample evidence from various sources, written documents, preserved monuments, and even original plant medicines.

-Awareness of medicinal plants usage is a result of the many years of struggles against illnesses due to which man learned to pursue drugs in barks, seeds, fruit bodies, and other parts of the plants.
+Awareness of medicinal plants usage is a result of the many years of struggles against illnesses due to which man learned to pursue drugs in barks of trees, seeds, fruit bodies, and other parts of the plants.

 Both hemp and marijuana are part of the same Cannabis species of plants, they can be male, female, or both (hermaphrodite).
-Hemp is the non-psychoactive variety, marijuana has psychoactive properties.
+Hemp is the non-psychoactive variety, (CBD), marijuana has psychoactive properties, (THC).
 (Marijuana is actually the slang name for Cannabis)

 What are the differences between Indica and Sativa?